-Hospice is a coordinated, integrated program developed by a multidisciplinary team of professionals to provide end-of-life care, which is primarily focused on relieving pain and symptoms specifically related to the terminally ill diagnosis of members with a life expectancy of six months or less.
-Most hospice services are provided at home, by a licensed certified hospice provider, under the direction of an attending physician, who may be the member's primary care physician or the hospice medical director.
-Hospice services are provided under a plan of care designed by the multidisciplinary team to meet the needs of members who are terminally ill, as well as their families.
+Hospice is a coordinated, integrated program developed by a multidisciplinary team of professionals to provide end-of-life care, which is primarily focused on relieving pain and symptoms specifically related to the terminally ill diagnosis of member'/enrollee's with a life expectancy of six months or less.
+Most hospice services are provided at home, by a licensed certified hospice provider, under the direction of an attending physician, who may be the member's/enrollee's primary care physician or the hospice medical director.
+Hospice services are provided under a plan of care designed by the multidisciplinary team to meet the needs of member/enrollees who are terminally ill, as well as their families.